shayan-naghizadeh/Razor-DSTB/README.md

 # Razor-DSTB
+# Razor-DSTB
 # ⚙️ VLSI Sequential Element Design – Latch, Flip-Flop, Razor/DSTB

-This repository contains the VLSI design, simulation, and timing analysis of key sequential elements: **Latch**, **Flip-Flop**, and **Razor/DSTB error detection circuits**.
+This repository contains the VLSI design, HSPICE simulation, and timing analysis of key sequential elements: **Latch**, **Flip-Flop**, and **Razor/DSTB error detection circuits**.
-The project is implemented based on tri-state inverter logic and includes precise measurements of setup/hold times, delays, and signal correctness.
+The project is implemented using tri-state inverter logic and includes precise measurements of setup/hold times, delays, and signal correctness.

 ---